 - Rewrap the unused portion in plastic wrap and return it to the freezer bag.
 Return the freezer bag to your freezer for future recipes.

-- The frozen peppers can be thawed in the microwave or just add them in frozen to crock pot, soups, stews, and casseroles.
+- The frozen peppers can be thawed in the microwave or just add them frozen into crock pot, soups, stews, and casseroles.

 That’s How to Roast Peppers for the freezer.
 I hope you let me know in the comments how this works for you, what peppers you love to grow, roast and freeze, and which recipes you use them in.
 New ideas are welcome here.